ubikingenierie/ulp-observability-plugin/README.md

 ## Technologies and dependencies:
 ##### Back
-- [Java](https://www.java.com/) : Language used by Jmeter
+- [Java](https://www.java.com/) : Language used by JMeter
-- [Embedded Jetty](https://www.baeldung.com/jetty-embedded) : to expose the metrics collected by SamplerListener (specific to Jmeter) and calculated by HDRHistogram offers a very light server implementation
+- [Embedded Jetty](https://www.baeldung.com/jetty-embedded) : to expose the metrics collected by SamplerListener (specific to JMeter) and calculated by HDRHistogram offers a very light server implementation
 - [Micrometer](https://micrometer.io/) : to save samples and calculate more metrics
 - [CronScheduler](https://github.com/TimeAndSpaceIO/CronScheduler/) : for a clock drift insensitive task scheduler
 - [openapi-generator-maven-plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin) : to generate APIs and models